GarStiver/PuppetModules/secondhomework/README.md

 ## Conclusion

 This exercise took a couple of hours to finish.
-The hardest part was probaply to write everything is markdown as I have never used that before.
+The hardest part was propably to write everything in markdown as I have never used that before.
 The actual exercise to create the puppet module was not too hard.
 In the next exercise I am propably going to continue from here using the same module and editing it further.

 ## Sources